The History of Milk Caps, Menko, and POGs

 Honolulu Dairymen's Association, Ltd

-The kini was often made by gluing together two milk caps.
+The kini, or keni, was often made by gluing together two or three milk caps.
 Kini is short for kinikini, a Ni'ihau name for the seeds of Kākalaioa that means "abundant."
 The medicinal Guilandina bonduc is a thorny bush native to Tonga, commonly known as nickernut, nicker bean, or Hawaiian pearls.
 The yellow flowers produce pods that contain two glossy, spherical seeds measuring roughly 15–20 mm in diameter.
 The hard seeds were commonly used as marble shooters by children throughout Polynesia.

 A photograph of two Los Angeles children playing milktops was published in the September 1931 issue of Camera Craft: A Photographic Monthly.
 "Milk Tops" by Hideharu Fukuyama won second place in the September Advanced Competition.
 A gelatin silver print is held by the Yokohama Museum of Art in Japan.